Beyond Endpoints: Path-Centric Reasoning for Vectorized Off-Road Network Extraction: Model

-To enable real-time inference, we optimize the graph extraction pipeline that converts predicted masks into candidate vertices.
-Previous approaches~\cite{samroad,samroadplusplus} typically apply NMS independently to keypoint and road masks, then merge results with additional NMS, requiring three separate suppression passes.
-We streamline this into a single unified NMS by concatenating candidates from both masks and assigning higher scores ($+0.9$) to keypoint candidates to prioritize their retention.
-Additionally, we refactor the NMS algorithm itself: instead of checking all neighbors and conditionally suppressing them based on scores, we suppress all lower-scoring neighbors in a single forward pass after sorting.
-This eliminates redundant tree queries and reduces algorithmic complexity.
-Together, these modifications achieve a 2.5x speedup on WildRoad (Tab.~\ref{tab:wild_results}), offering a trade-off that boosts the F1 score when network completeness is prioritized over topological precision.
+We optimize the pipeline that converts predicted masks into candidate vertices.
+Previous approaches~\cite{samroad,samroadplusplus} apply NMS independently to keypoint and road masks and then merge results with an additional NMS pass, requiring three separate suppression stages.
+We unify this into a single NMS pass by concatenating candidates from both masks, with a score offset ($+0.9$) for keypoint candidates to ensure their priority during suppression.

+Beyond this structural simplification, we address the core computational bottleneck in the NMS inner loop.
+The standard implementation performs batch array operations per neighbor, including fancy indexing, temporary array allocation, and batch memory writes, all of which incur substantial overhead despite $O(Nk\log N)$ overall complexity.
+Our refactored algorithm first sorts all candidates by score and then, for each point, directly suppresses every lower-scoring neighbor via scalar operations, avoiding intermediate arrays entirely.
+Together, these modifications achieve a 2.5$\times$ speedup on WildRoad (Tab.~\ref{tab:wild_results}), offering a trade-off that boosts the F1 score when network completeness is prioritized over topological precision.